Read about subject and object questions. Then, when you are ready, try these questions practice exercises.

 Subject Questions: You want to know who/what does something.

-Object Questions: You want to know what someone did, or to whom/where/when.
+Object Questions: You want to know what someone did or who they did it to.

-Object questions are more common but more difficult to make.
-You need an auxiliary verb (do, be, have ...) before the subject, and a main verb (go, make, think ...) after it.
+Object questions need an auxiliary verb (do, be, have ...) before the subject, and a main verb (do, doing, done ...) after it.

 Who were you talking to yesterday? (answer: I was talking to my boss)

 Questions with when, where, why and other question words (what time, how long, how many ...) work in the same way as object questions.